LearnersGuild/curriculum-app/modules/Terminal-Basics/exercises/Basic-BASH-Commands.md

 ### Exercise

+A general question that will apply to many modules: is it important / helpful to have learners create an artifact for any of these?
+For instance, in our previous git / github curriculum, we'd have learners create a file that contained steps (like below), and mark the commands they used after each.
+On one hand, I can see that being useful for a learner to have as a future reference.
+On the other hand, I can see empowering folk to take notes when it's useful to THEM, and not require it.

 Complete the following steps in your terminal to check your understanding.

 1. Find out which directory you're currently in